alex94945/app-agent/project-docs/architecture.md

     *   Provides the primary user interface, featuring a `ChatInterface` for prompts and a `MainPanel` for tabbed content.
     *   Manages a single, persistent WebSocket connection to the `FastAPI Gateway`.
     *   Receives and renders a real-time stream of events from the agent, including LLM tokens, tool calls, and PTY logs, using a defined message schema (`ui/src/types/ws_messages.ts`).
-    *   Features a `TerminalView` to display live output from long-running scaffolding and build commands.
+    *   Features a `TerminalView` to display live output from long-running build and test commands.
     *   (Future) Will host a live preview of the generated application.

 ### 3.2.
 FastAPI Gateway (`gateway/`)